Medical Lab Technician (MLT) Schools

 • Urinalysis and Body Fluids

-A list of reference materials to study is available on the AMT website to help candidates prepare for this exam.
-Additionally, there are practice exams available for purchase that can help candidates determine their readiness to sit for the test.
-Results are available within 48 hours of taking the test with official certificates following in the mail seven to 14 days later.
+The AMT website provides a list of reference materials to study to help candidates prepare for this exam.
+Additionally, practice exams are available for purchase to help candidates determine their readiness to sit for the test.
+Results are available within 48 hours of taking the test, and official certificates follow in the mail seven to 14 days later.

 Renewal